Mark Andrews Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Recent Performances

-- In last week's outing against the Bengals, Andrews was targeted 10 times, picking up 125 yards on eight receptions (averaging 15.6 yards per grab) while scoring one touchdown.
+- In last week's game against the Bengals, Andrews was targeted 10 times and racked up eight catches for 125 yards (15.6 yards per reception) and scored one touchdown.

-- Andrews hauled in 376 yards (on 29 catches) with four touchdowns over his last three games.
-He was targeted 34 times, and averaged 125.3 yards per game.
+- Over his last three outings, Andrews has put up 125.3 yards per game with four touchdowns, reeling in 29 passes on 34 targets.

 Andrews' Baltimore Teammates